UWPCE-PythonCert/PythonCertDevel/source/scripts/Sequences.rst

 .. nextslide:: Tuples Are Not

-And repeat the exercise with a Tuple:
+We repeat the exercise with a Tuple:

 .. code-block:: ipython